 - Preheat oven to 350° F / 180° C

 - Liberally grease muffin pan with oil or butter, or line the muffin tin with paper muffin cups, and spray the inside of those with nonstick spray.

 - In a large bowl, add and mix together the dry ingredients – flour, salt, baking powder, Parmesan, and Italian seasoning.

 - In a separate medium bowl whisk together beaten eggs, milk, olive oil, and hot sauce until thoroughly combined.
-Add the spinach, roasted red peppers or tomatoes, olives, hot pepper sauce and pepper, then mix well.
+Add the spinach, tomatoes (or roasted red peppers), olives, and pepper, then mix well.
 Mix the dry ingredients (flour mixture) in with the wet (egg mixture), to form a batter.
 Fold in the crumbled Feta.